Pixhunter/Pixhunter/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Hi!
-I'm Pix.hunter, it's my this is my creative pseudonym :octocat:
+I'm Pix.hunter, this is my creative pseudonym :octocat:

 About me:
 -🎓 Student Faculty of Computational Mathematics and Cybernetics of Moscow State University
+- :computer: Interested in Full Stack development and DataScience
+- :art: Сreate a lot of creative content from photos and videos to vector images and 3D visualization

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=Pixhunter.Pixhunter)